kistofe/Boss-Design/README.md

    - It should **stay faithful to the gameplay difficulty**; it has no sense to introduce an extremely difficult boss in a suitable for all audiences game.

    ![](https://i.imgur.com/DJeDfhe.png) ![](https://i.imgur.com/RBQgZd7.png)
    _The kind of Bosses in Super Mario Bros would feel out of place in a game like Super Meat Boy, known for its high difficulty.
-(New Super Mario Bros (left), Nintendo (2006)/ Super Meat Boy (right), Team Meat (2008))_
+(New Super Mario Bros, Nintendo (2006)/ Super Meat Boy, Team Meat (2008))_

    - Althought it is not strictly mandatory, Main Bosses should increase, in terms of difficulty, throughout the game.
 In order to avoid making the player feel overwhelmed by a constantly increasing difficulty, Secondary and Mini Bosses can escape from this small rule and act as "rest" moments.
    - Difficulty is not only reduced to increasing stats.
 Optimal difficulty comes from constant challenges.